louisquinn/louis_misr/README.md

     --model_path=frozen_graph.pb
 ```

-The `--db_path` can point to your `probav_data` folder, or to a specific scene in the train/test directories.
+* The `--db_path` can point to your `probav_data` folder, or to a specific scene in the train/test directories.
+* An optional `--create_submission` flag can be set.
+This will generate the `submission.zip` file required for the
+Proba-V Challenge.

 The program will do the following:
 * Read the given PROBA-V dataset.